 Such patterns are typically identified manually by domain experts, who have significant expertise on specific diseases.
-Data for such analyses often comes from public health agencies, such as the Centers for Disease Control (CDC) [8] and World Health Organization (WHO).
+Data for such analyses often comes from public health agencies, such as the Centers for Disease Control and Prevention (CDC) [8] and World Health Organization (WHO).
 Reports generated by CDC contain raw surveillance data on metrics, e.g., activity level from outpatient visits and rates of hospitalization, across states in the US.
 In addition, summaries of regions with specific characteristics, e.g., those which have high activity levels, are also included in the reports.
-Following are a couple of such summaries from CDC reports:

-14 states (Alabama, Arkansas, Georgia, Kansas, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, and Virginia) have experienced high ILI activity — CDC Report for week ending Mar 04, 2017.
-[9]

-. . . and 43 states experienced high activity (Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming)— CDC Report for the week ending Feb 10, 2018.
-[8]

-Figure 1 : Illustration of possible succinct description of the sets of states with a high ILI activity levels for Mar 04, 2017 (top): this consists of all the South East states, except for Florida and West Virginia (shown in red and orange, respectively), and the states of Texas, Rhode Island, Kansas, Oklahoma (shown in yellow)

-Figure 2: Illustration of possible succinct description of the sets of states with a high ILI activity levels for Feb 10, 2018 (bottom): this consists of all US states, except Washington, Idaho, Utah, Montana, North Dakota, Maine, and Hawaii (shown in red).
+Such summaries can be found in the CDC reports [8, 9].
+For instance, the CDC report in [9] summarizes the states with high ILI activity for week ending on Mar 04, 2017 with the number of those states followed by explicit listing of their names.

-The descriptive listings presented above are easy to construct from raw data, but are tedious to read and do not provide deeper insights into how the disease is spreading.
+Such descriptive listings are easy to construct from raw data, but are tedious to read and do not provide deeper insights into how the disease is spreading.
 In contrast, the analysis by Mashable [7] mentioned earlier is a succinct description of the set of states which have widespread activity, namely, all states in the contiguous U.S., except Oregon.
 The analysis by the New York Times [6] mentioned earlier is also a good and succinct description of the set of states which have reported widespread activity for three consecutive weeks.
-Figure 1 and Figure 2 presents succinct descriptions of the states with high ILI activity levels for the weeks of Mar 04, 2017 and Feb 10, 2018, which contrast with the simple listings by CDC mentioned earlier.

 In addition to descriptions of the set of states with a particular activity level, sets exhibiting specific temporal patterns might also be of interest.
 An example is the set of states which maintained a stable high activity for three consecutive weeks, ending in the week of January 27, 2018: Most states which had high ILI activity level four weeks back, plus the states of New Jersey, New Mexico, Virginia, Washington, Wyoming.